hjallepp/hjallepp.github.io/blog.md

+# Changing The World, One Miniscule Change At A Time MAY 31, 2021

+So this whole page is now hosted on my private web server.
+The total amount of work to get this working was essentially one aternoon.
+But since I'm such a slow boiling muppet, it's taken me at least a year.
+Fortunately, it's never too late to change.
+The website really needs a lot of improvement, but at least I can put a proper hostname on my business card.
+If I ever get business cards.
+Those are just a scourge on the environment.

+Anyway.
+Big change for this guy.

 # The Course Blog That Made No Impact

 Within this entry ye will find the last words of David The Plainclothed, as he recounts the experience of participating in a Game Design course at KTH in the fall of the year of our lord 2020.
 Look below, for the entries describing the descent into madness.
 Tremble ye faithful.